-Gallagher, the nine other judges were notable French wine connoisseurs (the raters are listed below).
-The six California and four French wines are also identified below with the ratings given in Table 20.2 (from 0 to 20 with higher scores being "better").
-The overall conclusion is that Stag's Leap, a US offering, is the winner.
-(For those familiar with late 1950s TV, one can hear Sergeant Preston exclaiming "sacré bleu", and wrapping up with, "Well King, this case is closed".)
+In the Bicentennial year for the United States of 1976, an Englishman, Steven Spurrier, and his American partner, Patricia Gallagher, hosted a blind wine tasting in Paris that compared California cabernet from Napa Valley and French cabernet from Bordeaux.
+Besides Spurrier and Gallagher, nine other judges were notable French wine connoisseurs (the raters are listed below).
+The six California and four French wines are also identified below with the ratings given in Table 2 (from 0 to 20 with higher scores being "better").
+The overall conclusion is that Stag's Leap, a U.S. offering, is the winner.
+(For those familiar with late 1950's TV, one can hear Sergeant Preston exclaiming "sacré bleu", and wrapping up with, "Well King, this case is closed".)
 Our concern later will be in clustering the wines through the K-means procedure.